Global-Policy-Lab/cider/README.md

 # cider
-## poverty prediction and location inference with mobile phone metadata
+## poverty prediction and targeting with mobile phone metadata

 ### Documentation
 For documentation, see: https://luciomelito.github.io/cider-book/intro.html.